 Who are the innovators in adult education?
 The Advancing Innovation project is highlighting practices from across the country that are improving outcomes for adult learners.
 The resources below offer valuable insight for adult education professionals on the innovative practices that have been selected and may also spark interest in developing new products and processes.
-Check back in February 2021 for updates as additional practices are recognized.

 Secondary Credentialing Practices

 The following practices illustrate innovative approaches for adults to attain a secondary credential while developing career-readiness skills, earning college credits, or obtaining an occupational certificate in a career pathway.
 Learn more about each of the practices.

 Integrated Basic Education and Skills Training Program (IBEST)

 Pima Community College, Tucson, AZ